Generation of measures on the torus with good sequences of integers: Introduction, main results

-Then $S$ must have $0$ mean in $R$, $\M_R(S)=0$. \end{cor} In contrast to good sets, the representation of absolutely continuous measures by weights can always be accomplished by weights with positive, finite mean.
-In fact, the representing weight has an additional property. \begin{defn}[label={defn:3}]{Integrable weight}{}\rr We call the weight $w$ \emph{integrable} if it can be approximated arbitrary closely in the seminorm $\none{}$ by bounded, good weights: for every $\epsilon>0$ there is a good weight $v$ with $\ninfty{v}<\infty$ so that $\none{v-w}<\epsilon$. \end{defn}
+In contrast to good sets, the representation of absolutely continuous measures by weights can always be accomplished by weights with positive, finite mean.
+In fact, the representing weight has an additional property. \begin{defn}[label={defn:integrable_weight}]{Integrable weight}{}\rr Let $R\subset \setN$ be infinite.